dbushy727/movie-prompt/README.md

 # ReMovie
-Sample exercise for building an movie review aggregator app in Laravel
+Sample exercise for building a movie ratings app in Laravel.

 ## Description
 Let's build a movie review app.
 The app should have some basic features that allow a user to search for movies and see the ratings and reviews of the movie.